 Set Up Einstein Opportunity Scoring

-System Administrators for eligible customers will get a prompt to let them know the feature is ready to be turned on (To set up this feature and enable it for all users, you will need the Customize Application and Modify All Data permissions, and these are included in the System Administrator profile).
+System Administrators for eligible customers will get a prompt to let them know the feature is ready to be turned on (To set up this feature and enable it for all users, you will need the Customize Application, View All Data and Modify All Data permissions, and these are included in the System Administrator profile).
 There’s even a little video you can watch:

 1. Head over to Setup.
 Note: You must do this from Lightning Experience, not Classic!